 If you are an Official seeking USTA certification , USTA Player Development event coach, massage therapist, athletic trainer, SmashZone volunteer or USTA Youth Tennis Workshop Coach – please begin your background screen through NCSI here

 .
-In the application, you will be required to certify and affirm that you have successfully completed (1) above.
+In the application, you will be required to certify and affirm that you have successfully completed the online training and policy review outlined above.

 The following offenses are a sampling of what is being screened for when a background check is performed.
 The USTA does not include an Applicant’s credit information in its background screen.
 Reportable convictions for, disclosure of convictions for, and pending dispositions for any of the following criminal offenses, or registrations will prompt a determination that an Applicant does not meet the criteria to be certified by the USTA as an official, or to serve as a USTA coach, athletic trainer, massage therapist, or serve as a USTA Youth Tennis Workshop coach or USTA SmashZone volunteer, or to serve as a USTA Jr. Team Tennis coach/manager, co-manager, or local/area coordinator.